DyversHands/www.DyversHands.com/_pages/tableau.md

     image_path: /assets/images/games/tableau/twilightroad/twilight_road_cover_750_1050.png
     alt: "Twilight Road Playset Cover Card"
     title: "Twilight Road &#128739;"
     excerpt: "You are fellow travelers on the ***Twilight Road***.
 Together your journey will take you through choices & transitions, quests & trials.
 What will you discover on your way?
 Will you find your destination or return home?
-Either way, you will arrive changed."
+Either way, you will arrive changed.
+These are the stories of the ***Twilight Road***.
+Every game session is different, every road, every journey is unique."
     btn_label: "Read More"
     btn_class: "btn--inverse"
   - url: /GateWatch